Housesitting in Edinburgh with TrustedHousesitters

 This page may contain affiliate links, for which I could earn a small commission.
 You can review my full disclosure here.

-We have stayed by the sea and in city center.
-We have also stayed outside the city, including on the estate of a 15th-century castle!
+Housesitting in Edinburgh has offers interesting and varied experiences; you can stay by the sea and in city center.
+I have also stayed outside the city, including on the estate of a 15th-century castle!

 Read this first: Find out how housesitting works with this overview and introduction.